 They need to show more commitment to the principles of sustainable tourism as the economic angle still prevails over social and environmental issues.
 Have systems in place to monitor and measure impacts.
 Do more to preserve the local heritage and biodiversity.
 Focus on the quality of tourists rather than increasing the quantity.
 And cooperate, communicate and engage all relevant stakeholders in all stages of tourism development, from planning to implementation.

 These are the key topics that need to be addressed to make tourism in the Caucasus more sustainable.
 If not managed responsibly, the key assets – nature and culture – will be lost.

 To your mind, which are the global trends in sustainable tourism?

-One of the biggest trends is growth in experiential travel, specialized and educational holidays (‘learning-while-traveling’).
-Increasing number of travelers look for unique, exclusive, personalised and authentic experiences that will also benefit local people and enable interactions with them.
+One of the biggest trends is growth in experiential travel, specialized and educational holidays (‘learning-while-travelling’).
+An increasing number of travellers look for unique, exclusive, personalised and authentic experiences that will also benefit local people and enable interactions with them.
 They want to buy local products, stay with the local families, contribute to local social and environmental projects, actively participate in local festivals.

-Growing public awareness not only of environmental issues, but also of human rights and working conditions, as well as the welfare of animals in tourism, is also encouraging.
-This will create more and more customer pressure on travel companies and destinations to support the local people and local economy, engage in social enterprise projects and give the customers the opportunity to contribute and give back through their travel.
+Growing public awareness not only of environmental issues but also of human rights and working conditions, as well as the welfare of animals in tourism, is also encouraging.
+This will create more and more customer pressure on travel companies and destinations to support the local people and local economy, engage in social enterprise projects and allow the customers to contribute and give back through their travel.

 Together with the World Bank you are currently setting up sustainable destination management organizations in Georgia, as well as helping establish strategies for regional and national tourism marketing in the country.
 Can you tell us more about this work, especially how you integrate destination marketing with -management?